Project Management With Client Access

 Why Client Work Punishes Per-Seat Pricing

 Per-seat tools price by the person.
-Free “guest” or “viewer” access, where it exists, is often limited — the moment a client needs to comment on work or approve a deliverable, that's typically a paid seat.
+Free “guest” or “viewer” access, where it exists, is often limited.
+The moment a client needs to comment on work or approve a deliverable, that's typically a paid seat.
 Count your team and your clients together and the gap is stark.

 | Team + clients | Thicket | Monday.comStandard · $14/user | AsanaStarter · $13.49/user | ClickUpUnlimited · $10/user | NotionPlus · $12/user |